churchfentoncommunityshop/churchfentoncommunityshop.github.io/README.md

 # Church Fenton Community Shop

-Information about the shop, its people, products andservices
+Information about the shop, its people, products and services

 ## Author